Blueforcer/awtrix3/docs/README.md

-# awtrix3
+# AWTRIX 3

-!> This open-source software is not affiliated with or endorsed by the company Ulanzi in any way.
+?> This open-source software is not affiliated with or endorsed by the company Ulanzi in any way.
 Use of the software is at your own risk and discretion, and i assume no liability for any potential damages or issues that may arise from using the software.
 It is important to be aware that using this open-source software comes without direct support or guarantees from the company Ulanzi.

 AWTRIX 3 is a custom firmware for the [Ulanzi Smart Pixel clock](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882?ref=28e02dxl) (Ref link).
 It meant to be a companion for your smarthome like HomeAssistant, IOBroker, NodeRed and so on.
-Even if you don't have a Smarthome system, but would like to experiment, you are still welcome to join us.
-There are many users who are willing to help you!

 It is ready to use straight out of the box, with time, date, temperature, and humidity apps pre-installed.
 You don't need to do anything other than turning it on to start using these features.
 However, for those with more advanced skills, the customization options available with custom apps allow you to take AWTRIX 3 to its full potential.